zenhack/tempest/README.md

 ```

 ...which will automate the above, using the default values to
-sandstorm-legacy-tool's flags.
+sandstorm-import-tool's flags.
 It will also destroy the old database
 and fix permissions on the new one.

 # Running